chengdada123/Proxmox-VE-for-WHMCS/README.md

 <img alt="Importing GUI for linking to existing PVE Guest" src="zVMIDimport.png">

-Note: All module-imported services need to be checked and amended to ensure configs such as Billing Cycle, Price, Discount, Assigned IPs, NS1/2, etc, are properly set.
+> **Note**: All module-imported services need to be checked and amended to ensure configs such as Billing Cycle, Price, Discount, Assigned IPs, NS1/2, etc, are properly set.

 #### ZFS etc: Comfigure to suit isolated TPLs